 It’s like when you’ve chosen a special gift for someone you love.
 You know for sure that this person will love his gift.
 So you’re doing it for him.
 But really, deep down inside, you’re doing it for yourself: for the kick you’ll get seeing his joy.

-Most of the times I’ve brought these gifts for flight attendants – probably about ten times in the last two years – the conversation went pretty much as I’ve described.
+Most of the times I’ve brought these gifts for cabin crew – probably about ten times in the last two years – the conversation went pretty much as I’ve described.
 A big smile and thank you, and then the flight went on as usual for me.

 However, I got a very different reaction on two recent flights.